sneakycrow/website/_posts/2022-09-01-novel-ai-helped-me-write-this.md

 ---
 title: "Novel ai helped me write this"
 category: "software"
+summary: "I have novel AI write a poem about a magical squid"
 ---

 a magical squid is floating through space, just chillin'